ShiroSnake/TCP-ClientServerPingThreadWebsiteGetHTMLCode/README.md

 1. Open Target folder
 2. Open .bat file as an editor
 3. Change its location to the folder you have extracted project
-4. Click on .bat file (Server is recommended to open first)
+4. Click on .bat file (I would recommend to open Server file first)
 5. It will start the program as a localhost with port 1111

 Second way: